mikecornflake/uBee512Launcher/README.md

 + Parses ubee512rc to build up System Definitions, uses these in Main Form & Definitions Explorer
 + I know there looks like a lot of Definitions in ubee512rc sample.
 Err, I'm currently filtering out about half - the ones I haven't researched
 + Signficant testing under macOS/Cocoa.
 Bugger - Cocoa framework not fully implemented in LCL, so some workarounds for known issues with TComboBox and TListView
 + Minor testing under Ubuntu/GTK2.
-Same lack of full feature for TListView as Cocoa, so workaround there also worked here.
+Same lack of full feature for TListView as Cocoa, so workaround there also worked here
-+ Most dev work & testing done on Windows 11.
++ Most dev work & testing done on Windows 11

-## Validation Rules (under development)
+## Current Validation Rules (under development)
 + Results of Validation checks currently visible in Definitions Explorer & Main Form (still to add "Issues" dialog)
 + uBee512rc Definition checks:
   + For disks assigned to A, B or C: